 When it comes to getting a mortgage and being self-employed you can still get financing as long as you show income, that’s the moral of the story.

-That being said let’s say you’re doing really well in your business and you’re choosing to not make quarterly IRS payments.
+That being said let’s say you’re doing well in your business and you’re choosing to not make quarterly IRS payments.
 By choosing to not make quarterly payments you end up owing a lot of money at the end of the year if you show big income.

 It should not come as a surprise to you likely will owe money at the end of the year.
-As a byproduct of that, it’s kind of your responsibility as the independent self-employed business owner that you are to make the quarterly payment to mitigate your risk.
+As a byproduct of that, it’s kind of your responsibility as an independent self-employed business owner that you are to make the quarterly payment to mitigate your risk.

-To get a mortgage you must show a big income in order to qualify.
+To get a mortgage you must show a big income to qualify.
 That means showing as much income as you possibly can on paper which is going to come at the expense, of having to write a check to the IRS.

 For example, you owe $30k at the end of the year.
 This debt will need to be paid off to get a mortgage.